 The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories.
-These are to assert that:
+These are that:

-- the officer who arrested you for DUI didn’t follow proper procedures.
+- the officer who arrested you did not follow proper procedures.

-As an experienced DUI defense attorney can tell you, a DUI arrest does not have to mean a DUI conviction.
-You can avoid life-changing DUI penalties3–including hefty fines and a driver’s license suspension–by fighting DUI charges with a strong defense strategy.
+As any experienced DUI attorney can tell you, an arrest does not have to mean a conviction.
+You can avoid life-changing drunk driving penalties3–including hefty fines and a driver’s license suspension–by fighting charges with a strong defense strategy.

 The top 10 legal defenses to DUI charges are:

-- 1. Top DUI Defense #1: Bad Driving Does Not Automatically Equal DUI
+- 1. Bad Driving Does Not Equal DUI

-- 4. Top DUI Defense #4: “Mouth Alcohol” Led to a Falsely High BAC Result
+- 4. “Mouth Alcohol” Inflated Your BAC Result

-- 5. Top DUI Defense #5: The Officer Didn’t Conduct a Proper 15-Minute Observation Period
+- 5. The Officer Did Not Conduct a 15-Minute Observation

-- 6. Top DUI Defense #6: The Officer Didn’t Comply with California’s Title 17 on Blood and Breath Testing
+- 6. The Officer Did Not Comply with California’s Title 17

-- 9. Top DUI Defense #9: Hypoglycemia, Diabetes or a High Protein Diet Falsely Inflated Your BAC
+- 9. Hypoglycemia, Diabetes or a High Protein Diet Inflated Your BAC

-One of the first things prosecutors focus on during a DUI case is your driving pattern.
-They routinely have the DUI arresting officer testify that you were driving in a manner “consistent with” someone who was under the influence of alcohol or drugs.
+One of the first things prosecutors focus on is your driving pattern.
+They routinely have the arresting officer testify that you were driving in a manner “consistent with” someone who was under the influence of alcohol or drugs.
 Often, this so-called “pattern” includes allegations that you were speeding or weaving within your lane.

-An experienced DUI lawyer rebuts this evidence by having the officer testify about all of the ways that you drove properly and safely.
-A DUI attorney will elicit testimony from the arresting officer that:
+We rebut this evidence by having the officer testify about all of the ways that you drove properly and safely.
+We elicit testimony from the arresting officer that:

 - the majority of traffic violations are actually committed by sober people, and

-- driving pattern is not a reliable predictor of DUI.
+- driving pattern is not a reliable predictor of driving under the influence.

-The National Highway Traffic Safety Administration (NHTSA) — the nation’s leading authority on DUI — says that cues based on driving patterns are predictive of DUI only 35% of the time.5 Even the National District Attorneys Association admits that driving behaviors are sometimes “quite nuanced.”6
+The National Highway Traffic Safety Administration (NHTSA) — the nation’s leading authority on DUI — says that cues based on driving patterns are predictive of drunk/drugged driving only 35% of the time.5 Even the National District Attorneys Association admits that driving behaviors are sometimes “quite nuanced.”6

-Tony’s DUI defense attorney gets the officer to admit that Tony was driving within the speed limit, pulled over as directed, parked without difficulty, and otherwise was driving with “the caution characteristic of a sober person”.7
+Tony’s attorney gets the officer to admit that he was driving within the speed limit, pulled over as directed, parked without difficulty, and otherwise was driving with “the caution characteristic of a sober person.”7

-The attorney also gets the officer to admit that sober people often drift into other lanes for reasons having nothing to do with drug or alcohol consumption–for example, being distracted by their smartphones.
-This defense to Tony’s DUI charges leads to a “not guilty of DUI” verdict.
+The attorney also gets the officer to admit that sober people often drift into other lanes for reasons having nothing to do with drug or alcohol consumption.
+This defense to Tony’s charges leads to a “not guilty” verdict.

 Your physical appearance plays a big role in your DUI investigation.
-The officer who arrested you for DUI will undoubtedly testify that you were “under the influence” because you had
+The officer who arrested you will testify that you were “under the influence” because you had

 - red, watery eyes,